 Apply in person

 In-person applications for company establishment can be submitted at Government Service Centers, Tasheel offices, OnTime offices for government services, legal service providers, or the Customer Happiness Centers associated with the respective Departments of Economic Development across the emirates.
+Visiting these centers is often part of the process when learning how to start a business in UAE efficiently and in compliance with local regulations.

 Basher platform is an innovative unified platform that streamlines the company establishment process, bringing together all relevant local and federal government agencies involved in issuing licenses for economic activities across the Emirates.